CyberLemonade/playground-r5mb0okq/statement.md

 P.S.
 If you still have doubts about the rules, check it over here: https://en.wikipedia.org/wiki/Bulls_and_Cows

 # Play it yourself
 Try the game vs computer.
+Copy the following code to a local or online editor and run it.
 ```java runnable
 import java.util.*;
 class Main {